top of page

 The Market

-Contemporary African art is seeing a surge in demand.
+Contemporary African art is experiencing a transformative surge — in demand, visibility, and value.
 The breadth and brilliance of it, is commanding a special place on the international art scene.

 A BRIEF OVERVIEW